-- (1) The operator of an open premises must not permit any person to work at the premises unless the person is: - (a) fully vaccinated and 18 years of age or above; or - (b) an excepted person. - (2) The operator must collect, record and hold vaccination information about each fully vaccinated person and each excepted person who works at the premises. - (3) For the purposes of complying with subclause (1), an operator is authorised to use any information about a worker that it holds under subclause (2).
+- (1) The operator of an open premises must not permit any person to work at the premises unless the person is: - (a) fully vaccinated and 12 years and 2 months of age or above; or - (b) an excepted worker. - (2) The operator must collect, record and hold vaccination information about each fully vaccinated person and each excepted worker who works at the premises. - (3) For the purposes of complying with subclause (1), an operator is authorised to use any information about a worker that it holds under subclause (2).